 Is population growing or shrinking?

 It grew by 733 between 2024 and 2025.
+That’s more than the population of the city of Alakanuk.
 Changes in population reflect birth and death rates, immigration patterns, regional shifts, and even the overall health of the economy.
 Alaska’s 0.1% annual increase was primarily driven by births outpacing deaths.
-In the decade between 2015 and 2025, Alaska’s population decreased by -0.25%.
+In the decade between 2015 and 2025, Alaska’s population declined by 0.25%.

 +733